ompl/ompl/doc/dox/optimizationObjectivesTutorial.md

 ## Cost Heuristics

-Some optimal motion planners such as `ompl::geometric::PRMstar` can be made more efficient if they're supplied with _cost heuristics_.
+Some optimal motion planners such as `ompl::geometric::PRMstar` can plan more efficiently if you provide them with _cost heuristics_.
 A heuristic is a function which quickly computes an approximation of some value.
 There are two kinds of cost heuristics defined in OMPL:

-- _Cost-to-go heuristics_: approximate the cost of the optimal path between a given state and the goal
+- _Motion cost heuristics_ approximate the cost of the optimal path between two given states
-- _Motion cost heuristics_: approximate the cost of the optimal path between two given states
+- _Cost-to-go heuristics_ approximate the cost of the optimal path between a given state and the goal

 Specifying cost heuristics for an optimization objective can speed up the optimal planning process by providing optimal planners a fast way to get more information about a planning problem.